srobo/runbook/docs/infrastructure/README.md

 For our email (`@studentrobotics.org`) accounts as well as document sharing we use Google Workspace.
 Google Groups are used for various mailing lists.

-**Note:** The Infrastructure Team do not yet have administrative access to Google Suite, so account management requests must be made to the trustees instead.
-The Infrastructure team will be taking this over at some point in the future.

 ## Mailing lists

 For sending some batch emails we use Mailchimp and Google Groups.